codesnippetspro/code-snippets/readme.txt

 4. Importing snippets from an XML file

 == Changelog ==

+= 2.4.1 =
+* Fixed CodeMirror themes not being detected on settings page

 = 2.4.0 =
 * Added ability to share network snippets to individual sites on WordPress multisite